 - Put adhesive on the floor around the fitting and press the vinyl hard into place.

-- For a door frame make a series a cuts in the same way but when trimming the excess leave 50 - 100mm sticking up for accurate trimming.
+- For a door frame make a series a cuts in the same way, but this time leave 50-100mm sticking up while trimming for greater accuracy.

 - Make a crease in the vinyl by pressing it into the angle between the door frame and the floor and cut along the crease.
 Make a straight cut across the line of the door with it ending under it, about halfway.

-- Fit a door bar to hold it down into place and finish it professionally.
+- Fit a door bar to hold it down into place and give a profession finish.

-Door bars serve to join different flooring types across door thresholds neatly.
-Firstly make sure you have the right door bar as there are various choices, depending on your flooring types and heights.
+Door bars give a neat join between different floors across door thresholds.
+First make sure you have the right door bar for your flooring type and height.

-- The correct position for a door bar is centrally across the threshold so it cannot be seen on either side when the door is closed.
-Once you have positioned your door bar centrally like this, cut the bar to the right length with a hack saw.
+- A door bar needs to be positioned centrally across the threshold so it can’t be seen on either side when you close the door.
+Once you have it in place, cut it to the right length with a hack saw.

-- Ensure there any no pipes or cables under the floor.
+- Double check there are no pipes or cables under this section of flooring.

 - For a concrete floor drill the holes with a power drill using a masonry bit and insert wall plugs.
-You can then fit your door bar.
+Now you can fit your door bar.